JadiCell potential in treating COPD may lie in effects on B-cells, IL-35

 Share article via email

-An illustration of a news announcement showing the words
+An announcement illustration highlights the words

 Therapeutic Solutions International (TSOI) reported discovering a new mechanism of action for JadiCell, its investigative stem cell therapy for chronic obstructive pulmonary disease (COPD) and other conditions.